Question from Gillian Richards

 I have a American bull dog and every couple of weeks as worms I have giving 1 dose wormer tablets but is to many wormer tablets bad for her or is their another wormer I could use to treat it many Thanx

 Hi Gillian and thank you for your question about worming your dog.
 I will start by discussing the common worms that affect dogs and then treatment options.

 When we say a dog has worms we are usually talking about intestinal (gut) worms but we are now much more aware that worms can also affect the lungs and heart of dogs.
 Worms have a life cycle and this can include other species sometimes such as cats, foxes, sheep, slugs, snails and mosquitoes.
-The worms are a parasite, the animal it is living in is called the host, and if the worm as part of its life cycle has to pass through another animal then this animal is called an intermediate host.
+The worms are a parasite, the animal it is living in is called the host.
+If the worm, as part of its life cycle, has to pass through another animal then this animal is called an intermediate host.

 Adult female worms produce eggs which are then passed out in your dog’s faeces (poo).
 These eggs can then be eaten by your dog or other animals.
 Worm eggs can survive in the environment for a long time.

 Roundworms can be passed directly from pregnant bitches to the puppies both before and after birth.

 How can you tell if your dog has worms?

 Most healthy adult animals show little or no signs of having intestinal worms.
 Passing worms in the faeces, segments in the case of tapeworms around your dog’s bottom which look like grains of rice, intermittent diarrhoea, vomit plus or minus worms, weakness and anaemia may be seen.
 Very young animals, those which are severely infected or with a weak immune system may show the more severe signs listed when infected with intestinal worms.